davarques/Air-Quality-API-Project/README.md

 #### Hypothesis 1 Conclsuions:

-Results of Air Quality of our current locations:
+We reviewed the Air quality status of the current locations we operate and the results of Air Quality are:

 ![Screenshot 2024-04-20 at 14 23 50](https://github.com/davarques/Air-Quality-Analysis/assets/160759223/cdab1b94-7291-468b-8ecb-0439416f3c57)